 Our hospital facility is where pets receive full day and over night treatment until they are ready to be discharged.
 Animals that have undergone surgery also receive post surgery treatment here.

 Our theatre facility is equipped with an operating theatre, orthopeadic tools for orthopeadic surgeries and a x-ray room.
-All opperations happen here.
-We encourage every owner to have their pet sterilized.
-Around 100 sterilizations are performed monthly amongst other operations.
+All operations happen here.
+We encourage every owner to have their pet sterilised (it is our policy to only treat animals if owners commit to sterilise)

-Education clinics run on Mondays and Tuesdays.
-Our mobile team goes door to door educating the community members on animal health care.
-They also assess the home and animal's environment and make suggestions as to how the owners can inprove the animal's quality of life.
-Follow ups are done to ensure for change.
+Our mobile team goes door to door educating community members on animal healthcare.
+They also assess the home and animal's environment and makes suggestions as to how the owners can improve the animal's quality of life.

-Mobile clinics run Wednesdays, Thursdays and Saturdays.
-These are an extention of our on site consultation room and enable people to get help for their pets when they are too far away from the clinic to bring their pets themselves.
+These are an extension of our on-site consultation room and enable people to get help for their pets when they are too far away from the clinic to bring their pets themselves.
 Pets are vaccinated, dewormed and receive flea and tick treatment as a standard procedure.
-Animals that need further assistance are transported to the clinic and admitted to hospital.
+Animals that need further assistance are transported to the clinic and admitted to our hospital.
 They are returned to owners when they are better.

-Often community members find strays roaming the streets.
-They assist them by bring them to Mdzananda.
-They remain with us until we are able to find them suitable homes.
+Often community members find strays roaming the streets or need to hand their animals over if they can no longer care for them.
+These pets remain with us until we are able to find them suitable homes.

 When emergencies are reported our ambulance service will fetch a pet from their home or place where the accident occured.
 They are taken to Mdzananda where they are admitted for treatment.

 An on-site vet shop sells everything that a pet would need at low prices which are affordable to the community.
 Items include good food, leads, collars, jackets, blankets, toys, treats, kennels and shampoo to name a few.